LM-SAL/aiapy/docs/index.rst

 .. grid:: 1 2 2 2
     :gutter: 2

-    .. grid-item-card:: Topic Guide
+    .. grid-item-card:: Getting Started
-        :link: aiapy-topic-guide-index
+        :link: aiapy-getting-started-index
         :link-type: ref
         :text-align: center

         :material-outlined:`accessibility_new;8em;sd-text-secondary`

-        Topic Guides on how to install and use the key features of aiapy.
+        How to install aiapy and what its key features are.

     .. grid-item-card:: Example gallery
         :link: generated/gallery